mudspringhiker/externalMongo/masinstallexternalmongo.md

 ![](./pipeline_start.png)

-If there are any errors in relation to the mongo configuration, the sls logs will show early on if there are errors.
-Below shows that the mongo configuration was ok as the sls step was finished.
+The sls logs will show early on if there are errors.
+Below shows that the mongo configuration was ok as the sls step has finished successfully.

 ![](./pipeline_sls_done.png)